riskrate/riskrate-data-python/README.md

     print(company)
 ```

 GraphQL subscriptions via WebSockets are currently **not supported**.
-However, you can still use other GraphQL packages to get this functionality, namely `gql`.
+However, you can still use other GraphQL packages to get this functionality, namely [gql](https://github.com/graphql-python/gql).

 ## Developing